JetBrains/Qodana/topics/teamcity-plugins.md

 If you have your own installation of TeamCity, you can install the following Qodana plugins from JetBrains Marketplace:

-* [Qodana plugin](https://plugins.jetbrains.com/plugin/15498-qodana)&mdash;provides the Qodana IntelliJ linter, Qodana UI and extension point for other linters support
+* [Qodana plugin](https://plugins.jetbrains.com/plugin/15498-qodana)&nbsp;&mdash; provides the Qodana IntelliJ linter, Qodana UI and extension point for other linters support
-* [Clone Finder plugin](https://plugins.jetbrains.com/plugin/16784-qodana-clone-finder)&mdash;adds the Qodana Clone Finder linter support
+* [Clone Finder plugin](https://plugins.jetbrains.com/plugin/16784-qodana-clone-finder)&nbsp;&mdash; adds the Qodana Clone Finder linter support
 * [License Audit plugin]()

 ## Qodana reporting features in TeamCity